-Improves route-planning for long trips; improves estimated time of arrival.
+Improves route-planning for long trips; improves the estimated time of arrival.

 Enables detailed understanding of what is happening on the entire road network.

-Delivers speed information that can inform road authorities about how HOV lanes are used at different times of day and days of week.
+Delivers speed information that can inform road authorities about how HOV lanes are used at different times of the day and days of the week.

 TomTom Intermediate Traffic has the following common use cases: